-Most statistics presented in this chapter relate to UK totals.
-However, estimates for England, Wales and Scotland are included, where possible, in addition to GB totals for results from the Forest Employment Survey.
+All of the statistics presented in this chapter relate to UK totals.
 Further information on the data sources and methodology used to compile the figures is provided in the Sources chapter.

 Most of the statistics presented in this chapter have been previously released.
-Statistics on health and safety (Table 7.6 and Figure 7.1) have been revised since Forestry Statistics 2011.
+Some of the figures on employment (Tables 7.1 and 7.2), on health and safety (Table 7.3 and Figure 7.1) and on establishments in primary wood processing industries (Table 7.4) have been revised since Forestry Statistics 2012.
 For further details on revisions, see the Employment section of the Sources chapter.

 A copy of all Employment & Businesses tables is available to download from the Tables for Download page.